Questions I’m Most Frequently Asked About Marijuana

 As early as possible, in an age-appropriate fashion, starting at 5 years old, adding more information at 10, 13, 16, 18, and always.

-15. What are three (of the 12 mentioned) ways marijuana harms adolescents?
+15. What are some of the ways marijuana harms adolescents?

 Marijuana dependence, decreased IQ, increased risk of addiction with higher potency, increased odds of using other drugs, death from throwing up, more likely to drop out of school, possible psychosis and schizophrenia, decreased fertility rate, lower motivation to do things, possible paranoid and thoughts that others intend to harm you, health damages, poor driving skills.

-16. Name five potential negative health implications if your child uses marijuana.
+16. Name some potential negative health implications if your child uses marijuana.

 Addiction, brain health, increased heart rate, mental illness, poisoning (especially ingesting edibles), increased risk of stroke and heart disease, Heavy cough, chemicals and tar that raise concerns about risk for cancer and lung disease, large airway inflammation, increased airway resistance, lung hyperinflation, chronic bronchitis, respiratory problems, reduction of respiratory system’s immune response, leading to lung infections such as pneumonia, EVALI leading to death, to name some.

-17. At what age can a teen obtain a medical marijuana card in Colorado?
+17. At what age can a teen obtain a medical marijuana card in most states?

 18 years old (by making up a non-specific diagnosis such as a migraine).